FedericoPaini/FedericoPaini.github.io/_posts/2014-12-1-From-Wordpress-To-Jakyll.md

    * I cd in that directory and typed `jekyll serve`
    * I went to my browser and looked at the address posted in the terminal: `http://127.0.0.1:4000`
    * I created a Github empty repository named `federicopaini.github.io` and sync it with my  MacBook using the [Github for Mac](https://mac.github.com/) app
-   * I looked for a nice [theme](http://jekyllthemes.org/), downloaded, unzipped, and copied it in my sandbox
+   * I looked for a nice [theme](http://jekyllthemes.org/) and the I downloaded, unzipped, and copied it in my sandbox
    * Run `jekyll serve` and verified that the theme was rendered correctly
    * Modified the template according to the instructions
-   * Copied a couple of old posts from my Wordpress site, turned them into "markdown" `.md` o `.markdown` files and then moved the .md posts into the `_post` folder
+   * Copied a couple of old posts from my Wordpress site, turned them into "markdown" `.md or .markdown` files and then moved the .md posts into the `_post` folder
    * Checked that the posts were rendered correctly on `http://127.0.0.1:4000`
    * Once the sandbox is ready and working I then copied the files from the sandbox to my local Github folder `federicopaini.github.io`
    * Run `jekyll serve` to make sure no error were present. (**Note:** remember to kill off the running Jekyll instance otherwise you get an port conflict error)